-Nigerian Australia Awards recipient, Emmanuel Ita Bassey who is pursuing a Masters in Disability Studies at Flinders University has walked away as the South Australian International Student of the Year 2016.
-The award was conferred by the South Australia Governor His Excellency the Honourable Hieu Van Le AC and StudyAdelaide SA Chairman Mr Bill Spurr AO on Friday 28th October 2016 at Government House.
+Nigerian Australia Awards recipient, Dr Emmanuel Ita Bassey, who is pursuing a Masters in Disability Studies at Flinders University, has walked away with the South Australian International Student of the Year 2016 Award.
+The Award was conferred by the South Australia Governor, His Excellency the Honourable Hieu Van Le AC, and Study Adelaide SA Chairman, Mr Bill Spurr AO, at Government House on Friday, 28 October 2016 .

-He has now applied to Flinders to commence a PhD in disability studies in July 2017 to continue helping Nigerians with adult-onset visual impairment and many other disabilities.
+He has now applied to Flinders to commence a PhD in Disability Studies in July 2017 to continue helping Nigerians with adult-onset visual impairment and many other disabilities.

-Australia Awards – Africa has granted many professionals in eligible countries the opportunity to gain skills and knowledge that will help them make a change in their countries and around Africa, engaging people with disabilities and women in particular.
+Australia Awards – Africa has granted many professionals in eligible countries the opportunity to gain skills and knowledge that will help them make a difference in their countries and around Africa, engaging people with disabilities and women in particular.

 Picture by www.blogs.flinders.edu.au

-Click link to read for more: http://blogs.flinders.edu.au/flinders-news/tag/emmanuel-ita-bassey/
+Click link to read more: http://blogs.flinders.edu.au/flinders-news/tag/emmanuel-ita-bassey/